Single-Leg Revenue Management with Advice: Introduction

-\paragraph{The Consistency-Competitiveness Pareto Frontier.} We construct an LP, and develop an optimal algorithm based on it, that completely characterizes the Pareto frontier of consistency and competitiveness.
+\textbf{The Consistency-Competitiveness Pareto Frontier.} We construct an LP, and develop an optimal algorithm based on it, that completely characterizes the Pareto frontier of consistency and competitiveness.
 More precisely, we give an efficient LP-based optimal algorithm (Algorithm~\ref{alg:opt-alg}) which, given an advice and a required level of competitiveness, achieves the highest level of consistency on that advice among all online algorithms that satisfy the required level of competitiveness. {\newsanti We remark that most algorithms in the literature do not attain the best level of consistency for every advice, but instead, are only shown to be optimal for the worst-case advice.
-In contrast, our LP-based optimal algorithm attains the best possible level of competitiveness \emph{all advice and levels of competitiveness}.} In other words, for every advice, we construct an LP to efficiently compute the consistency-competitiveness Pareto frontier, and also develop an online algorithm whose performance lies on this Pareto frontier.
-We achieve this through the following steps: (i) First, we assemble a collection of hard customer sequences for every advice; (ii) Then, we construct an LP that aims to maximize consistency while maintaining the required level of competitiveness on these hard instances; (iii) Finally, we use the solution of the LP to construct a collection of protection levels, and optimally switch between these protection levels, to attain the highest possible level of consistency, while attaining the required level of competitiveness on \emph{all} customers sequences.
-The crux of the proof lies in guessing the right collection of hard sequences to distill the fundamental tradeoffs of the problem, and then proving that online algorithms designed to do well on these hard sequences perform well on all sequences.
+In contrast, our LP-based optimal algorithm attains the best possible level of competitiveness for \emph{all advice and levels of competitiveness}.} In other words, for every advice, we construct an LP to efficiently compute the consistency-competitiveness Pareto frontier, and also develop an online algorithm whose performance lies on this Pareto frontier.
+We achieve this through the following steps: (i) First, we assemble a collection of hard customer sequences for the given advice; (ii) Then, we construct an LP that aims to maximize consistency while maintaining the required level of competitiveness on these hard instances; (iii) Finally, we use the solution of the LP to construct a collection of protection levels, and optimally switch between these protection levels, to attain the highest possible level of consistency, while attaining the required level of competitiveness on \emph{all} customers sequences.
+The crux of the proof lies in guessing the right collection of sequences to distill the fundamental tradeoffs of the problem, and then proving that these are in fact the hardest sequences, i.e., our online algorithm which is designed to do well on these hard sequences performs well on all sequences.